Ring shout: Christian church camp meetings

+Scholarly research

+Sociolinguist and researcher Lorenzo Dow Turner theorized that the ritual may have originated among enslaved Muslims from West Africa as an imitation of tawaf, the mass procession around the Kaaba that is an essential part of the Hajj.
+If so, he proposed that the word shout may come from Arabic shawṭ, which means in this context a single circumambulation of the Kaaba.

 Influence

-Sterling Stuckey in his book, Slave Culture: Nationalist Theory & the Foundations of Black America (1987, ISBN 0-19-504265-4) argues that ring shout was a unifying element of Africans in American colonies, from which field hollers, work songs, and spirituals evolved, followed by blues and jazz.
-In his article, "Ring Shout!
-Literary Studies, Historical Studies, and Black Music Inquiry", Samuel A. Floyd Jr. argues that many of the stylistic elements observed during the ring shout later laid the foundations of various black music styles developed during the nineteenth and twentieth centuries.
+Professor Emeritus of history Sterling Stuckey asserted that ring shout was a unifying element of Africans in the American colonies, from which field hollers, work songs, and spirituals evolved, followed by blues and jazz.
+Music educator, archivist, and historian Samuel A. Floyd Jr. further contended that many of the stylistic elements observed during the ring shout later laid the foundations of various Black music styles developed during the nineteenth and twentieth centuries.
 According to Floyd, "...all of the defining elements of black music are present in the ring...".

 These basic elements of ring shouts included calls, cries, and hollers; blue notes; call-and-response; and various rhythmic aspects.
-Examples of black music that would evolve from the ring include, but are not limited to, Afro-American burial music of New Orleans, the Blues, the Afro-American Symphony, as well as the music that has accompanied various dance forms also present in Afro-American culture.
+Examples of Black music that would evolve from the ring include, but are not limited to, Afro-American burial music of New Orleans, the Blues, the Afro-American Symphony, as well as the music that has accompanied various dance forms also present in Afro-American culture.

-The ring shout has developed into the modern "shout" (or "praise break") tradition now seen across the globe.
-Though augmented and interracialized by the Pentecostal tradition in the early 1900s and spreading to various denominations and churches thereafter, it is still primarily practiced among Christians of West African descent.

 The ring shout continues today in Georgia with the McIntosh County Shouters.